eficode/robotframework-oxygen/DEVGUIDE.md

 pip install locust
 ```

-Then we add `locust/locustfile.py` file to `locust` folder which contains the commands for the performance test:
+Then we add `locustfile.py` file to `locustenv/locust` folder which contains the commands for the performance test:

 ```
 from locust import HttpUser, task, between